To help you prepare for this special extended weekend, please read this page of important information, links, and deadlines.

 One of the biggest highlights of the college recognition ceremony is being recognized by the platform party as your name is read aloud.
 The Name Card provides your name information for individual recognition.

 You will receive your name card from the bookstore when you pick up your regalia.
-Please complete the front and back of the card before arriving at your college recognition ceremony and bring it with you to the stage when it is time for your individual recognition.
+Please complete the front and back of the card before arriving at your college ceremony and bring it with you when it is time for your individual recognition.

 - Printed Programs

-Graduates will receive two copies of the printed university commencement program when they pick up their regalia from the UF Bookstore beginning April 19.
-These keepsake programs have the names of students graduating this semester.
+Graduates will receive two copies of the printed university commencement program when they pick up their regalia from the UF bookstore beginning April 20.
+These keepsake programs have the names of all students graduating this semester.

-(please note this may not be a fully exhaustive list, as it reflects applications received on time; academic honors designations are also determined at this time and may fluctuate through the course of the semester)
+(please not this may not be a fully exhaustive list, as it reflects applications at a given point in the semester; academic honors designations are also determined at this time and may fluctuate through the course of the semester)

 Additional copies will be available for purchase at the bookstore for $1; proceeds go to a scholarship fund for future first generation college students from low-income families.

-Approximately two weeks before graduation weekend, the full PDF of the program will become available online at https://commencement.ufl.edu at the bottom of the page.
+Approximately two weeks before graduation weekend, the full PDF of the program will be available online at https://commencement.ufl.edu/past-programs/.
 This version can be viewed and/or downloaded at any time after it appears.

 Some colleges will also have printed programs for their recognition ceremonies.